ElfSundae/AVDemo/README.md

 The AVFoundationExporter sample demonstrates how to export and transcode movie files, add metadata to movie files, and filter existing metadata in movie files using the AVAssetExportSession class.

+### AVFoundationPiPPlayer: Picture-in-Picture Playback with AVKit

+Demonstrates how to use the AVPictureInPictureController class to implement picture-in-picture video playback.
+It shows the steps required to start and stop picture-in-picture mode and to setup a delegate to receive event callbacks.
+Clients of AVFoundation using the AVPlayerLayer class for media playback must use the AVPictureInPictureController class, whereas clients of AVKit who use the AVPlayerViewController class get picture-in-picture mode without any additional setup.

 ### AVFoundationQueuePlayer-iOS: Using a Mixture of Local File Based Assets and HTTP Live Streaming Assets with AVFoundation

 Demonstrates how to create a movie queue playback app using only the AVQueuePlayer and AVPlayerLayer classes of AVFoundation (not AVKit).
 You’ll find out how to manage a queue compromised of local, HTTP-live-streamed, and progressive-download movies.
 You’ll also see how to implement play, pause, skip, volume adjustment, time slider updating, and scrubbing.